radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 1. In the RadiantOne Main Control Panel > Settings tab > Server Backend > Custom data Sources section, select scimclient and click **Edit**.

->**Note – if you are already using the scimclient custom data source to virtualize a SCIM backend, click the Clone button to make a copy that you can work with for PingOne to avoid impacting your existing configuration.**
+>[!note] If you are already using the scimclient custom data source to virtualize a SCIM backend, click the Clone button to make a copy that you can work with for PingOne to avoid impacting your existing configuration.

 2. Select the url property and click **Edit**.